graphile/graphile.github.io/src/pages/postgraphile/v3-migration.md

 So any spec-compliant client should **not** have an issue with this.

-Reasoning: people want to sort by multiple columns and since we could do it with a non-breaking change (according to the above) we did!
+**Reasoning**: people want to sort by multiple columns and since we could do it with a non-breaking change (according to the above) we did!

 #### Expected 'UUID' but received 'String'

-Problem: 'UUID' is enabled by default
+**Problem**: 'UUID' is enabled by default

-Solution: raise an issue and we can add a toggle to not enable it by default
+**Solution**: raise an issue and we can add a toggle to not enable it by default

-Reasoning: named types are helpful
+**Reasoning**: named types are helpful

 #### JWTs now have audience 'postgraphile' / issuer 'postgraphile'

-Problem: we changed the audience with the rename of the library
+**Problem**: we changed the audience with the rename of the library

-Solution: if you can't update your config you can make sure your token objects returned in the DB have `aud: 'postgraphql', iss: 'postgraphql'`
+**Solution**: if you can't update your config you can make sure your token objects returned in the DB have `aud: 'postgraphql', iss: 'postgraphql'` (solution untested - if you used this please let [me](https://twitter.com/benjie) know whether it worked or not)

-Reasoning: we renamed the library, it'd be confusing for new users to reference the old name.
+**Reasoning**: we renamed the library, it'd be confusing for new users to reference the old name.

-#### Function connection names have changed
+#### Functions now use table connections where possible (again!)

-Problem: functions that return setof a table type now use the same connection class as the tables themselves do (just like PostGraphQL v2 did)
+**Problem**: functions that return setof a table type now use the same connection class as the tables themselves do (just like PostGraphQL v2 did)

-Solution: if this is a problem for you and you're unable to fix the queries, please do get in touch!
+**Solution**: if this is a problem for you and you're unable to fix the queries, please do get in touch!

-Reasoning: performing pagination against multiple sources of the same table type is much more complex if the connection types differ.
+**Reasoning**: performing pagination against multiple sources of the same table type is much more complex if the connection types differ.

-Potential future solution: have the connections implement a shared interface.
+**Potential future solution**: have the connections implement a shared interface.

 #### Issues with nullables

-Problem: some things are nullable that weren't, some things aren't nullable that were.
+**Problem**: some things are nullable that weren't, some things aren't nullable that were.

-Solution: you can enable the `--no-setof-functions-include-nulls` CLI option (or `setofFunctionsIncludeNulls: false` library option) to reduce the nullables in the generated schema.
+**Solution**: you can enable the `--no-setof-functions-include-nulls` CLI option (or `setofFunctionsIncludeNulls: false` library option) to reduce the nullables in the generated schema.

-Reasoning:
+**Reasoning**:

 Functions like this can exist: